Skip to Content

 • Choose the university you will transfer to

-• Select an engineering specialty (such as Civil, Chemical, Mechanical, etc.)
+• Select an engineering specialty (such as civil, chemical, mechanical, etc.)

 • Apply during your final semester at Normandale

-Where Will Engineering Take You?
+Where Will an Associate Degree in Engineering Take You?

 Engineering is a field with a lot of career options — and well-paying jobs.
 As an engineer, you can work in a variety of fields, and in a variety of settings, depending on the type of engineering you choose to pursue.